The Stress Factory

 The Stress Factory is a stand-up comedy club chain owned by comedian Vinnie Brand.
-The clubs are in New Brunswick, New Jersey and Bridgeport, Connecticut.
+The clubs are in New Brunswick, New Jersey, Bridgeport, Connecticut, and Valley Forge, Pennsylvania.

 Incidents

 Greg Giraldo's final performance

 On September 24, 2010, Greg Giraldo performed his last comedy stand-up routine at the New Brunswick club, and was scheduled to perform the following Saturday and Sunday as well.
 However, the next day, Giraldo overdosed on prescription pills in his New Jersey hotel room, and then, all the other shows were replaced with by Kevin Brennan.
-Giraldo eventually died on September 29, 2010 as a result of the overdose.
+Giraldo eventually died on September 29, 2010, as a result of the overdose.
 Although there are over 700 videos of recorded past events and shows from the Stress Factory on YouTube, the Stress Factory had removed any footage of Greg Giraldo's previous shows that happened before the incident.
 On October 3, 2010, TMZ.com posted a video on their web site of his final performance at the Stress Factory.